-Feeling relief those searching eyes were no longer on his face, Jimmy didn't hesitate as he said, "You should get a new partner."
-Jimmy winced, sure Coop would now deck him with one swift punch.
+Feeling relief that those searching eyes were no longer on his face, Jimmy didn't hesitate as he said, "You should get a new partner."
+He winced, sure Coop would now deck him with one swift punch.

 Instead, Coop looked up.
-Hard, blue stones began to soften.
+His hard eyes began to soften.
 "You afraid?"
 Coop asked in a low voice.